Locally analytic vectors and rings of periods: Introduction

-One variant of the theory, which has been used with many useful applications, is the theory of $(\phi,\Gamma_K)$-modules over the Robba ring $\B_{\rig,K}^\dagger$, which consists of the power series $\sum_{k \in \Z}a_kT^k$ where $a_k \in K_0$ and for which there exists $\rho$ such that the series converges on the $p$-adic annulus $\rho \leq |T|_p < 1$.
+One variant of the theory, which has been used with many useful applications, is the theory of $(\phi,\Gamma_K)$-modules over the Robba ring $\B_{\rig,K}^\dagger$.
 The theorem of Cherbonnier-Colmez \cite{cherbonnier1998representations} shows that the category of étale $(\phi,\Gamma_K)$-modules over $\B_K$ actually embedds into the category of $(\phi,\Gamma_K)$-modules over $\B_{\rig,K}^\dagger$ of slope $0$, and the slope filtration theorem of Kedlaya \cite{slopes} shows that this is an equivalence of categories.

 One interesting feature of the Robba ring is that it can be used as a bridge between the classical theory of $(\phi,\Gamma_K)$-modules and $p$-adic Hodge theory, as its elements can be embedded inside $\Bdrplus$.
 In particular, Berger has shown \cite{Ber02} how to recover the invariants attached to a $p$-adic representation $V$ in $p$-adic Hodge theory from its $(\phi,\Gamma_K)$-module on the Robba ring.